Tyler Graovac's 2 goals power Wild to 5-2 win over Oilers

 Parise got to his own rebound and chipped a backhand over Talbot as Minnesota added to its lead four minutes into the second.

+''When you are giving up that many point-blank shots in front of the net, I don't care what team you are playing or who you have in net, you are not going to win hockey games,'' Oilers forward Milan Lucic said. ''You can add up the distance from the net of all their goals put together and I don't think it goes from the goal line to the blue line.''

-Larsson scored with nine minutes left in the period, but Minnesota came right back less than two minutes later to make it 4-1 when Mikael Granlund set up Graovac for his second goal of the night and sixth this season.
+Larsson scored on a deflection with nine minutes left in the second, but Minnesota came right back less than two minutes later to make it 4-1 when Mikael Granlund set up Graovac for his second goal of the night and sixth this season.
 Talbot got the hook at that point, with backup Laurent Brossoit coming in.

-Edmonton cut into the lead with three minutes left in the second when Draisaitl scored his 20th on a power-play one-timer, extending his point streak to seven games.
+Edmonton cut into the lead with three minutes left in the period when Draisaitl scored his 20th on a power-play one-timer, extending his point streak to seven games.

 Minnesota made it a 5-2 game five minutes into the third when Stewart faked a pass on a 2-on-1 and ripped a shot past Brossoit.

-NOTES: Minnesota swept the three-game season series, winning the previous two in extra time. ...
+NOTES: Minnesota won the previous two meetings in extra time. ...
 The Wild have won eight straight in Edmonton since Dec.
 22, 2011.

 UP NEXT